marcbrooker/hermitage/README.md

 -----------------------

-This repo contains tests for PostgreSQL, MySQL with InnoDB, Oracle, SQL Server, FoundationDB, CockroachDB, YugabyteDB, and Memgraph.
+This repo contains tests for PostgreSQL, MySQL with InnoDB, Oracle, SQL Server, FoundationDB, CockroachDB, YugabyteDB, Memgraph, and Aurora DSQL.
 If you would like to port the test suite to another database, please don't add it to this repository; instead you can make your own repository and add it to the following list.
 The test suite has also been ported to:

 * [VeloxDB](https://github.com/VeloxDB/VeloxDB/tree/main/Tests/Hermitage)